Readability Formulas

 7. Language Nuances: Tricky language devices like irony or sarcasm can make comprehension harder.
 These aren’t covered by readability formulas but can influence understanding.

-While text assessment tools can be useful, writers still need to review the overall text’s complexity and the target audience’s needs.
+While readability tools can be useful, writers still need to review the overall text’s complexity and the target audience’s needs.

 At ReadabilityFormulas.com, you can score your text using both the original and updated versions of Dale-Chall, or select from a range of syntactic, word-based, and graph-based formulas.